CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 Increase man power to take on more jobs and projects.

-The aespj.com website update will improve hiring strategies that include application analytics, advertising, showing requirements to be qualified,
+The aespj.com website update will improve hiring strategies that include application analytics, advertising, and showing requirements to be qualified for the position.

 # 1. Introduction
 ## Business purpose